lmas/thesis/thesis.typ

 	and off-by-one errors.
 - large amount of helper funcs required for performing arithmetic on arrays.
-- doing a fast fourier transform required the use of complex numbers, which was a completely different type in Go and might cause performance problems.
+- doing a fast fourier transform required the use of complex numbers, which was a different type in Go and might cause performance problems.

 ////////////////////////////////////////////////////////////////////////////////
 // Conclusion